vijaykiran/hoplon/README.md

 Clicking on the "click me" button causes the paragraph element to update, its text reflecting the number of times the user has clicked so far.
-Note that the paragraph's text updates _reactively_ according to a _formula_&mdash;responding automatically to the updated value of the `clicks` cell.
+Note that the paragraph's text updates _reactively_ according to a _formula_&mdash;its text is updated automatically whenever the value in the `clicks` cell changes.

 #### Reactive Attributes